djonsson/chrome-jsonview-darcula-theme/README.md

 Sorry, we can't help you with your career choice.
 Perhaps you should become a manager or get a job where you can get out more?

-However if you are looking for a darcula theme for your json viewer.
-A ying to your yang, a ping to your pong - you've come to the right place!
+However if you are looking for a darcula theme for your json viewer. a ying to your yang, a ping to your pong - you've come to the right place!
 Just follow the steps below to get going.

 _This project is not officially endorsed by Dracula_